Celebrity SAS: Who Dares Wins cast line up of celebrities, spoilers and when to watch

 You can also watch past series of SAS: Who Dares Wins online for free via All4 right here.

-A cast of 12 celebrities have signed up for the Channel 4 series.
+A cast of 12 celebrities signed up for the Channel 4 series - but just two made it to the very end of the process.

+Paralympic Athlete, Lauren Steadman and DJ Locksmith from Rudimental were the only ones to pass the course.

-The new celebrity recruits include TV personalities Katie Price and Joey Essex; TV presenters, Anthea Turner and Helen Skelton; ballroom dancer, Brendan Cole; former Premiership Footballer, John Fashanu and Hollyoaks actress, Nikki Sanderson.
+The rest of this year's celebrity recruits included TV personalities Katie Price and Joey Essex; TV presenters, Anthea Turner and Helen Skelton; ballroom dancer, Brendan Cole; former Premiership Footballer, John Fashanu and Hollyoaks actress, Nikki Sanderson.

-Joining them are Youtuber, Jack Maynard; Paralympic Athlete, Lauren Steadman; Locksmith from Rudimental ; Radio 1Xtra DJ, Yasmin Evans and former boxing champion, Tony Bellew.
+Joining them were Youtuber, Jack Maynard; Radio 1Xtra DJ, Yasmin Evans and former boxing champion, Tony Bellew.

 Celebrity SAS: Who Dares Wins spoilers